-The City owns several miles of sidewalk, an amount which continues to increase with new subdivision and roadway development.
+The City owns several miles of sidewalk, an amount that increases with new subdivision and roadway development.
 Maintaining all City sidewalks presents a huge challenge.
 Collaborating with volunteer organizations helps the City in its effort to maintain safe sidewalks and gives the community a significant way to help keep the City of Coos Bay a quality place to live.

-The community can participate in the City's Concrete Sidewalk Maintenance Program; volunteer to supplement the City's short-term repair activities.
+The community can participate in the City's sidewalk maintenance program by volunteering to supplement the City's short-term repair activities.